-When starting your small company, the biggest fear is the fear of failure due to some unforeseen mistake.
-Making mistakes is part of business but one should endeavor to avoid making any fatal mistake.
-Small businesses usually make the most mistakes in business due to inexperience but it does not mean that large companies are immune to making mistakes as we have often witnessed with several mega companies.
+When starting your small company, the biggest fear is the fear of failure due to some unforeseen mistakes.
+Making mistakes is part of the business but one should endeavor to avoid making any fatal mistake.
+Small businesses usually make the most mistakes in business due to inexperience but it does not mean that large companies are immune to making mistakes as we have often witnessed with several mega-companies.
 There are many lessons that one can learn from the mistakes of larger companies and below we will look at some of the outstanding lessons.

 Always be prepared and guarded for misfortune

 Huge companies are at times guilty of being too comfortable and they tend to become careless.
 For example, the security attack on the Apple iCloud where private celebrities’ photos were hacked and leaked on the internet is an example of a company that had very likely become too confident in its security system and it was caught napping.
 Another good example is the famous November 2014 Sony Pictures Entertainment hack where some North Korea hacker groups known as the Guardians of Peace were able to hold Sony at Ransom after exfiltrating terabytes of sensitive data belonging to Sony executives and Sony customers.

 These two companies did not have the best security measures in place and they were only able to identify the breach in their systems after much damage had been done.
 A good business will be able to put measures in place to prevent such infiltration and make sure that when the inevitable attack penetrates their defenses, they will be able to detect the attack early and mitigate the damage.

 Be very careful of the content in any communication, especially email and social media